pymmcore-plus/pymmcore-widgets/docs/widgets/DeviceWidget.md

 ## Examples

-In this example all the devices of type `StateDevice` that are loaded in micromanager are dysplaied with a `DeviceWidget`.
+In this example all the devices of type `StateDevice` that are loaded in micromanager are dysplaied with a `DeviceWidget`:

 ```sh
 from pymmcore_plus import CMMCorePlus, DeviceType